-Start your Java application server with a valid TLS/SSL certificate.
-The web application does not need to be loaded but the HssSetup program does need to create a TLS connection sufficient to retrieve the certificate.
+Start your Java application server with a valid TLS/SSL certificate so that the HssSetup program used in the next step can create a TLS connection and retrieve the certificate.

 Consider the following example console commands for invoking HssSetup on Windows: